vesjoao-boop/LCA-ML-Impact-Prediction/README.md

 ## 🏦 5.
 Funding

-This work was supported by the “Fundação de Amparo à Pesquisa do Estado de São Paulo” (FAPESP, grant number 2022/15134-1) and the Coordination for the Improvement of Higher Education Personnel – Brazil (CAPES) - Finance Code 001.
+This work was supported by the “Fundação de Amparo à Pesquisa do Estado de São Paulo” (FAPESP, grant number 2022/15134-1 and 2026/08371-8) and the Coordination for the Improvement of Higher Education Personnel – Brazil (CAPES) - Finance Code 001.

 ## 📝 License